A Guide to Cheap Weekly Accommodation in Gisborne

 - Whataupoko – Location: northeast of CBD.
 Distance from CBD: 4min drive/20min walk.
 Average weekly rent for a room: NZ$200.

 Note that prices are approximate and are subject to change.

 Hostels in Gisborne

-With only two backpacker hostels in Gisborne, you are limited for choice in this style of accommodation.
-Nevertheless, the hostels in Gisborne are walking distance from the city centre, plus they have a great homely atmosphere.
+With only two backpacker hostels in Gisborne, you have limited choice in this style of accommodation.
+Nevertheless, the hostels in Gisborne are within walking distance from the city centre, plus they have a great homely atmosphere.
 The two hostels in Gisborne are: